More about Ken Lemal President and Founder of the Landlord2Landlord RenterNet.

 I had to ask myself, getting too big for your ability?...
 Probably!
 So all of my investments since this failure have consisted of what I could pay for from excess cash flow.
 My real estate cash flow allowed me to fund the L2L screening software web portal and computer infrastructure.
 I had also built scheduling software and built marketing websites in order to grow one of my smaller in home appliance repair company’s www.abargainappliancerepair.com operations.
 We built a one city operation to operating in over 40 major markets and more than a thousand cities thru-out the US.
 Industry insiders knew us as the largest independently owned appliance repair company in the US.

 A few years ago I had written a book I call The Paper Millionaire.
 The material covers what methods I used to maximize the cash flow of mobile home rentals, rooming houses, SRO’s (single room occupancy hotels) and single family homes.
 Many investors are not aware that you can use some of the same methods used for mobile home parks on their single family homes.
-Especially those that have set empty for much longer than anticipated.
+This is especially true for those that have set empty for much longer than anticipated.
 This method can increase your monthly cash flow while reducing your vacancy.

 Many of my product lines were created way before the internet curve of companies seeking property management solutions via the internet.
 So we focused our energy on areas we could make a difference.
-So even if you are not an L2L client but want to participate in any of the services we offer such as L2L Connect please come aboard and expand your network with us.
+So even if you are not a current L2L client but want to participate in any of the services we offer such as L2L Connect please "Opt In" to our email list and expand your network with us.

 Lesson 6- Get Involved In Your Community.